holidayextras/culture/testing-standard.md

 Within describe blocks we can put `it` blocks, it's within these `it` blocks that we put the assertion for the thing we're testing.
 Keeping to **one** assertion per `it` block makes pinpointing the source of a test failure very easy, so this is considered good practice.

 ### The `beforeEach(callback)` function
 Within `describe` and `context` blocks we can call the `beforeEach` function with a callback we want to run before each test is run.
 This is useful for setting up your test configuration so that your `it` blocks only contain very core of your test; the call to the function being tested and the expected result.
 This is considered good practice as it makes it very easy to see what's broken when a test fails.
+There's also an `afterEach(callback)` function which runs after each test - this is useful for tearing down stubs and generally restoring things to a pre-test state.

 Piecing the above together, for the following fake module: